 Host and Session Authentication

 Step 1.
 Log in to the web configuration utility and choose Security > 802.1X > Host and Session Authentication.
 The Host and Session Authentication page opens.

 Step 2.
 Click the radio button of the port you want to modify and click Edit.

 Step 3.
 (Optional) From the Unit/Slot and Port drop-down lists choose the port to configure.
-The unit identifies whether the switch is a master or slave in the stack.
+The unit identifies whether the switch is active or a member in the stack.
 The slot identifies which switch is connected to which slot (slot 1 is SF500 and slot 2 is SG500).

 Step 4.
 Click the radio button that corresponds to the desired authentication mode in the Host Authentication field.

 • Single Host — Only a single authorized host can access the port.